Superposition theorem for flexible grids: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated the existence and unicity of an extended superposition theorem for all type of unitary topological changes and their mixture.
+\antoine{mention that one does not need to actually know the graph or complete topology, just individual changes} In this paper, we have demonstrated the existence and unicity of an Extended Superposition Theorem for all types of unitary topological changes and their mixture.
 We have seen the speed-up and interpretability it can bring to power flow computations and their analysis.
-In particular applications for remedial action and security analysis can alrready benefit for it.
-We believe it can be of very generic use and a foundation for improvements in many applications as well as integrated in optimization formulations such as in optimal power flow.
-Future work will aim at revisiting some recent applications that involves topological changes in light of extended ST, such as grid segmentation \cite{Marot2018Guided, HENKA2022Segmentation}, leap net proxy power flow \cite{donon2020leap} or topological expert system \cite{marot2018expert} .
-It could result in better interpretation of choices or results, and possibly help improving the respective implementations.
+In particular, applications for remedial action search and security analysis can already benefit from it.
+We believe that it can be of very generic use and a foundation for improvements in many applications as well as integrated in optimization formulations, such as in optimal power flow.
+Future work will aim at revisiting some recent applications that involve topological changes in light of EST, such as grid segmentation \cite{Marot2018Guided, HENKA2022Segmentation}, leap net proxy power flow \cite{donon2020leap} or topological expert system \cite{marot2018expert}.
+It could lead to a better interpretation of models or results and possibly help improve the respective implementations.